blckbxdev/blckbx/README.md

 finally the wrapper app works, right now it will be laggy on mobile due to the glassmorphism effects, ths will be removed only on the mobile version to make it a smoother app, because this is a wrapper app, it updates in real time so once you download it, you never need to update it (unless a urgent security updates released)

 ## donations?
-built by the blckbx team, feel free to donate to help support development **0x86bE8d1ECfe7aBed9f1A3BE2139e0300aaD0CFBf** ❤️
+built by the blckbx team, feel free to donate crypto to help motivate development ❤️
 ###### ethereum: **0x86bE8d1ECfe7aBed9f1A3BE2139e0300aaD0CFBf**
 ###### bitcoin: **bc1qvjanpkddk8rjhzeep7qhddqzwkal6znauqdgva**
 ###### litecoin: **LeCHNAJ7kuCAFsUAuifKjfdWpTSEgxBWYc**